store2be/pape-rs/README.md

 ![Papers Logo](logo.png)

 A Latex template to PDF generation web service written in Rust.
+Available as a docker image on [Docker Hub](https://hub.docker.com/r/store2be/pape-rs/).

 ## Endpoints